List of NFL rivalries: Los Angeles Rams vs. Seattle Seahawks

 The rivalry between the Los Angeles Rams and Seattle Seahawks came into existence in 2002 following the Seahawks’ relocation to the NFC West.
 The first postseason matchup between the two clubs occurred in the 2004 NFC Wild Card round when the Rams managed to defeat the Seahawks in Seattle 27–20.
 Much of the intensity waned during the decade as the Rams declined in competition throughout the 2000s and early 2010s, but several notable matchups between the two clubs still occurred.
 The rivalry has recently grown in animosity with multiple hostile moments of taunting or fights occurring in addition to 2 postseason matchups.
 The competition between both teams had begun to regrow significantly near the end of the 2010s while Seattle's iconic Legion of Boom teams had waned in competition and the Rams would begin to experience postseason success under head coach Sean McVay; who currently boasts a 10−5 record against the Seahawks since 2017.
 Multiple examples of violence between the two have occurred.
 For instance; during their first meeting of the 2018 season, the two teams met in Seattle during week 5 as tensions began to escalate after a scuffle between both benches after Rams wide receiver Brandin Cooks suffered a game-ending injury resulting from a controversial head-on collision from Seahawks safety Tedric Thompson, culminating in both benches clearing in a minor brawl.
 The rivalry reached a boiling point in hostility in 2020 following a gesture from Seahawks' Safety Jamal Adams lighting a cigar and taunting the Rams in a postgame press conference after the Seahawks had narrowly beaten out the Rams for the divisional title during a game in Seattle.
 The Rams would go on to face Seattle in the wild-card round of the postseason in a 30−20 battle that saw the Seahawks turn the ball over 3 times as the Rams came out on top, ending Seattle's 10 game home postseason win streak (ironically started in 2004 after losing to the Rams in the 2004 Wild Card game).
 Following the game, Rams' cornerback Jalen Ramsey voiced his own retaliatory remarks aimed at the Seahawks, proclaiming: They outta take their hats and t-shirts down to Cabo this offseason!
 We sent their asses home!.

-The all-time series is tied 28–28, but the Rams are 2−0 against the Seahawks in the playoffs.
+Seahawks lead the all-time series 30–28, but the Rams are 2−1 against the Seahawks in the playoffs.